 Download

-Every week, thousands of parents search for the same thing: free math olympiad training online.
+Every week, thousands of parents and students search for the same thing: free math olympiad training online.

-If you’ve felt that frustration, this guide is for you.
+If you have felt that frustration, this guide is for you.
 Not another resource dump.
 A real roadmap.

-By the end, you’ll know exactly what level your child is at, what to study, how many hours it takes, and whether free preparation is actually enough or when it isn’t.
+By the end, you will know exactly what level your child is at, what to study, how many hours it takes, and whether free preparation is actually enough or when it is not.

 Before planning preparation, it helps to understand what is the purpose of the math olympiad and how competitions are structured.